Soccer-Arsenal sign striker Jesus from Manchester City | Sports-Games

 Soccer-Arsenal sign striker Jesus from Manchester City

+"When I played against Arsenal I was looking at the Emirates and it was a very good stadium, so I'm very excited to play here."
+Jesus was surplus to requirements at City after the Premier League champions signed Norway striker Erling Haaland from Bundesliga club Borussia Dortmund.

+The Brazilian racked up 95 goals and 46 assists at City but failed to nail down a spot in the starting lineup last season, scoring eight league goals as manager Pep Guardiola deployed a midfielder as a "false nine" to lead the attack.
+Arsenal manager Arteta will hope Jesus can plug the hole in his team's attack after none of their main strikers scored more than five league goals last season.

-Jesus previously worked with Arsenal manager Mikel Arteta when the Spaniard was an assistant to City boss Pep Guardiola between 2016 and 2019.
+The Brazilian worked with Arteta when the Spaniard was an assistant to Guardiola at City from 2016-19.
 "I'm very excited.
-The club has done a tremendous job to recruit a player of this stature," Arteta said in a statement.
+The club has done a tremendous job to recruit a player of this stature," Arteta said.

 "I know Gabriel personally very well, and we all know him well from his time in the Premier League and being really successful here.
 "This is a position that's been on our radar for a long time now and we have managed to get a player that we all wanted, so I'm really happy."